 Interfund transactions are reflected as either loans, services provided, or reimbursements.
 Loans are reported as receivables and payables, as appropriate, are eliminated in the government-wide financial statements and are reported as "due to/due from other funds" in the fund financial statements.
 Services provided are deemed to be at or near market rates and are treated as revenues and expenditures/expenses.
 Reimbursements occur when one fund incurs a cost, charges the appropriate benefiting fund, and reduces its related costs as a reimbursement.
+Further, certain activity occurs during the year involving transfers of resources between funds and such amounts are reported gross as transfers in/out.

-The District's interfund transfers for the year ended September 30, 2022, are summarized as follows:
+The District's interfund transfers for the year ended September 30, 2023, are summarized as follows: